-There will be short light shows daily at 11AM, 3PM, and 8PM.
-As the Dome of Light is not within the paid premises of the train station, it’s literally FREE entertainment you should take note of in Kaohsiung 😉
+There are short light shows daily at 11AM, 3PM, and 8PM.
+As the Dome of Light is not within the paid premises of the train station, it’s literally free entertainment you should take note of in Kaohsiung 😉

 Next up, we headed to the Dragon and Tiger Pagodas 龍虎塔.
-Folklore has it that walking in through the dragon’s mouth and exiting by the tiger’s will bring good luck and fortune.
+Folklore has it that walking through the dragon’s mouth and then exiting through the tiger’s will bring good luck and fortune.

 Address: Liantan Rd., Zuoying Dist., Kaohsiung, Taiwan [高雄市左營區蓮潭路與勝利路交叉口旁]

-Before nightfall, we packed our belongings and boarded the Kaohsiung – Kenting Express Bus from Kaohsiung (Zuoying) HSR Stn. towards our next destination — Pingtung 屏東!
+Before nightfall, we packed our belongings and boarded the Kaohsiung – Kenting Express Bus from Kaohsiung (Zuoying) HSR Station, towards our next destination — Pingtung 屏東!

 We booked our bus passes from Klook beforehand, and collected them from the bus pass counter at Kaohsiung (Zuoying) HSR.
-We recommend for you to get both the Express Bus Return Pass and the Kenting Shuttle Bus Pass for convenience.
+We recommend that you get both the Express Bus Return Pass and the Kenting Shuttle Bus Pass for convenience.

 Yes, you read those two words right.
-Our “accommodation” for the night in Pintung will be in an “aquarium”! 😀
+Our “accommodation” for the night in Pingtung was an “aquarium”! 😁

 Kaohsiung (Zuoying) HSR →(Kenting Express Bus)→ NMMBA Transfer Stn →(Kenting Shuttle Bus from across the road)→ Marine Biology Museum